 These BBQ pork chops are bone-in pork chops brined in garlic and spices, then grilled to perfection and basted with barbecue sauce.
 An easy dinner option that’s perfect for summer entertaining.

 When I have friends over during the summer, I always serve these barbecued pork chops.
 They’re a little more unique than your standard BBQ chicken and are packed with tons of flavor.
+Add a side of dill potato salad and dinner is served!

 Summer holds so many of my favorite activities and barbecuing is at the top of my list.
 These BBQ pork chops quickly made it onto our rotating dinner schedule because they’re too delicious to forget about.
 They take a bit of prep but are worth every minute of it.